kcsgisRham/park-and-recreation-finder/README.md

 How To Use
 ----------

-Find out more about the application and download sample data - [Data](http://www.arcgis.com/home/item.html?id=a57e96b9240e4311b7fd863b80a6d389)
+Additional [information and sample data](http://www.arcgis.com/home/item.html?id=a57e96b9240e4311b7fd863b80a6d389) are available for the application.

 This application uses the 2.8 version of [Esri's ArcGIS API for JavaScript](http://help.arcgis.com/en/webapi/javascript/arcgis/index.html); see the site for concepts, samples, and a reference for using the API to create mapping web sites.

+[Esri's ArcGIS.com Help](http://resources.arcgis.com/en/help/arcgisonline/) site describes how to create web maps and web map applications.

 [Detailed help](http://resources.arcgis.com/en/help/localgovernment/10.1/index.html#/What_is_Park_and_Recreation_Finder/028s00000003000000/) on the ArcGIS Resource Center can guide you in the setup and configuration of your app.

-[Esri's ArcGIS.com Help](http://resources.arcgis.com/en/help/arcgisonline/) site describes how to create web maps and web map applications in the ArcGIS.com ecosystem.

 Requirements
 ------------